k8sstormcenter/threatintel/README.md

 ### Step 1: Deploy the Threat Database
 Begin by deploying the Neo4J database which will store and manage your threat data.
-This is easily done through the included Makefile:
+This rule located in [Makefile](./Makefile) will deploy neo4j to your cluster by using helm:

 ```bash
 make install-neo4j
 ```

 ### Step 2: Deploy the Matcher Container
-Once the database is set up, deploy the matcher container.
-This container is crucial as it continuously scans the honeycluster logs, looking for signs of the specific attacks you are monitoring:
+Once the database is set up, deploy the pattern matcher container.
+It consumes a stream of the logs produced by the honeycluster, looking for signs of the specific attacks you are monitoring (based on the Indicators uploaded to Neo4J, which is done in the next step).
+Using the following rule [resources.yaml](./pattern_matcher/resources.yaml) is applied to your cluster:

 ```bash
 make install-matcher
 ```
-This action creates a Kubernetes pod that runs the `k8sstormcenter/matcher` container (You can have a look into the patternmatcher directory to have a look into the matchers functionality and to build your own matcher).
+This action creates a Kubernetes pod that runs the `k8sstormcenter/matcher` container (You can have a look at the [patternmatcher](./pattern_matcher) directory to see the pattern matchers functionality and how to build your own matcher).

 ### Step 3: Create and Upload Your STIX Models